[Moderate revision–posted 1/20/23 (replaces 3/30/18 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to prescribe policies and procedures concerning the faculty grievance procedures.

-REVIEW: This OP will be reviewed in October of even-numbered years by the Senior Vice Provost with substantive revisions forwarded to the Provost and Senior Vice President (PSVP).
+REVIEW: This OP will be reviewed in October of even-numbered years by the Vice Provost for Faculty Success with substantive revisions forwarded to the Provost and Senior Vice President (PSVP).

 a.
 The university operates under a philosophy that emphasizes the importance of ensuring the rights of its faculty.
 Both personnel and operating policies are formulated in order to assist administrators and faculty in working harmoniously toward the collective goals and objectives set forth by the Board of Regents.
 When a situation arises that results in a grievance by an individual faculty member, efforts will be made to determine the facts surrounding that grievance and to respond appropriately and justly.